PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter5/paasAWSexample/README.md

 ## Objectives

-+ Task 1: Developing on Kubernetes using PaaS
++ Example: Developing on Kubernetes using PaaS

 >**Note**: This example does not include instructions.
 Instructions are included for examples in Part 2: Cloud computing services in action.